dnotq/starterkit/README.md

 Once the dependencies are set up, edit the CMakeLists.txt file to specify the exact directory for the libraries (SDL2 mostly).
 The SDL2 developer library path must be specified so it can be found by the compiler.
 Most of the "FindSDL2" CMake modules out there are just overly complicated, IMO, and failed to work correctly.
 It is much easier to just tell the compiler where the lib is located.

-Building the Starter Kit can be done with one of the provided scripts:
+Building the Starter Kit can be done with one of the provided scripts (you may need to set execute permissions on the scripts):

 - `make_unix.sh` for *nix or MAC (MAC compiling / testing is a TODO).
 - `make_mingw.sh` for MinGW.